 Review summary: Canon 1100D vs Canon M

-Arguments in favor of the Canon EOS 1100D:
+Reasons to prefer the Canon EOS 1100D:

 - Easier framing: Has an optical viewfinder for image framing and settings control.